wavelet-lab/docs/source/hardware/devboard.rst

 .. note::

-    If you on’t need to use the development board, you can route SMA cables directly to the uSDR connectors in the order you want.
+    If you don’t need to use the development board, you can route SMA cables directly to the uSDR connectors in the order you want.